FrancisBanville/ms_interpreting_probabilities/README.md

 j)$ can be expressed as the product of the probability of local interaction given that the two taxa can potentially interact $P_{N}(i \rightarrow j | M_{i
-\rightarrow j} = 1)$, which we denote as $p$ for the sake of simplicity, with their probability of potential interaction $P_{M}(i \rightarrow j)$:
+\rightarrow j} = 1)$, which we denote as $p$ for the sake of simplicity, with their probability of regional interaction $P_{M}(i \rightarrow j)$:

 $$P_{N}(i \rightarrow j) = P_{N}(i \rightarrow j | M_{i \rightarrow j} = 1)
 \times P_{M}(i \rightarrow j).$$ {#eq:local_meta}

 We built the probabilistic local networks from the binary ones by using the probabilistic metawebs and a constant value of $p$ across interactions.
-Lower values of $p$ indicate that feasible interactions rarely occur locally, intermediate values around 50% suggest considerable spatiotemporal variability, while higher values indicate that potential interactions are nearly always realized.
-Following @eq:local_meta, the local probabilities of interaction between a given pair of taxa consistently remained equal to or below their probability of potential interaction.
+Low values of $p$ indicate that feasible interactions rarely occur locally, intermediate values around 50% suggest considerable spatiotemporal variability, while high values indicate that regional interactions are nearly always realized locally.
+Following @eq:local_meta, the local probability of interaction between a given pair of taxa consistently remained equal to or below their probability of regional interaction.

 In the last two panels of @fig:accumulation, we show how the aggregated number of links and connectance (i.e., the proportion of all of the $S^2$ possible links that are realized, where $S$ represents species richness) scale with the number of sampled local probabilistic networks, according to different values of
 $p$.
-When aggregating local probabilistic networks, the constancy of the probability of potential interaction across the entire study area means that any rise in the probability of local interaction is solely attributable to an increase in $p$.
+When aggregating local probabilistic networks, the constancy of the probability of regional interaction across the entire study area means that any rise in the probability of local interaction is solely attributable to an increase in $p$.
 The probability $p_{1,2}$ of local interaction among potentially interacting species in an aggregated network $N_{1,2}$ is obtained